 CEJST is available at screeningtool.geoplatform.gov/en/.

-Sensitive populations are defined in CERCLA § 104(k)(6)(C)(iii).
+Sensitive populations are defined in CERCLA § 104(k)(6)(C)(x).

 Health and welfare issues may result from the impacts of climate change.
-For more information, please refer to the FY24 FAQs.
+For more information, please refer to the FY25 FAQs.